Dates of our 2017 BCU 4-Star Sea Kayak Leader training and assessment courses are listed here.

 Make an action plan

 The first thing is to reflect on what you have learned and write down an action plan, formulate some goals and set yourself time limits on when you aim to achieve these goals.
-(At Jersey Kayak Adventures we make time a the end of the training course to work with clients to develop their action plans).
+(At Jersey Kayak Adventures all students leave with a personal action plan).

 Be specific – ‘I want to improve my paddling’ doesn’t have the same meaning as ‘I need to improve my draws on the move on my left hand side!’